iotaledger/identity.rs/documentation/docs/contribute.md

 - Identity Initiative
 - Documentation
 - Discord
+- reference
 ---

 **Thanks for thinking about contributing to the project!
-We have the following ways that you can contribute.**
+You can contribute using the following methods.**

 ## Join the Identity Initiative

-The [Identity Initiative](https://github.com/iota-community/X-Team_IOTA_Identity) is a collaborative effort to help improve the developer experience.
+The [Identity Initiative](https://github.com/iota-community/X-Team_IOTA_Identity) is a collaborative effort to help improve the developer experience that includes:

-- Quality assurance and review
+- Quality assurance and review.
-- Documentation
+- Documentation.
-- Code samples
+- Code samples.

-If you'd like to get involved, join the #experience channel on [Discord](https://discord.iota.org).
+If you would like to get involved, join the #experience channel on [Discord](https://discord.iota.org).

-## Contribute to the project's GitHub repository
+## Contribute to the Project's GitHub Repository

-All the code is open source and hosted on [GitHub](https://github.com/iotaledger/identity.rs) where you can do the following:
+All of the code is open source and hosted on [GitHub](https://github.com/iotaledger/identity.rs) where you can:

-- Report a bug
+- Report a bug.
-- Suggest a new feature
+- Suggest a new feature.
-- Contribute to the documentation
+- Contribute to the documentation.

-## Contribute to the documentation
+## Contribute to the Documentation

 This documentation is also open source and hosted on GitHub.

 If you want to contribute new documentation or fix an error, see the [contribution guidelines](https://github.com/iotaledger/documentation/blob/develop/.github/CONTRIBUTING.md).

-## Share your knowledge
+## Share your Knowledge

 Helping others is an important part of any open source ecosystem.